Osina, Blagoevgrad Province

 Osina (Осина, old version: Usina) is a village in Southwestern Bulgaria.
 It is located in the Satovcha Municipality, Blagoevgrad Province.

 Geography

 The village of Osina is located in the Western Rhodope Mountains.
 It belongs to the Chech region.

 History

-The village was founded some time in the beginning of the 15th century when shepherds from the village of Kochan moved to the place where they had their dairies to avoid getting infected with plague.
-At a later time the village saw more refugees from the area around Serres but it is not known when and under what circumstances it happened.
+The village of Osina was founded in the early 15th century when shepherds from the village of Kochan moved to the area where they maintained their dairies to avoid aplague outbreak.
+Over time additional refugees from the region around Serres settled in the village, though the exact timing and circumstances of their arrival remain unclear.

-In 1873 Osina (Oussina) had male population of 150 Pomaks and 50 houses.
-According to Vasil Kanchov, in 1900 Osina (Усина) was populated by 250 Bulgarian Muslims According to Stephan Verkovic at the end of the 19th century the village had male population of 173 Pomaks and 50 houses.
+In 1873, Osina (Oussina) had a male population of 150 Pomaks and 50 houses.
+According to Vasil Kanchov, in 1900 Osina (Усина) was populated by 250 Bulgarian Muslims.
+Stephan Verkovic also noted that by the end of 19th century, the village had a male population of 173 Pomaks and 50 houses.

 Religions

 The population is Muslim and consists of Pomaks.